 Each input buffer can be configured to conform to any of the low-voltage signalling standards supported.
-In some of these standards the input buffer utilizes a user-supplied threshold voltage, V{REF}.
-The need to supply V{REF} imposes constraints on which standards can used in close proximity to each other.
-See "I/O Banking" on page 4.
+In some of these standards the input buffer utilizes a user-supplied threshold voltage, V{REF} The need to supply V{REF} imposes constraints on which standards can used in close proximity to each other.
+See I/O Banking, page 3.

-There are optional pull-up and pull-down resistors at each input for use after configuration.
-Their value is in the range $50 - 100 \text{ k}\Omega$.
+There are optional pull-up and pull-down resistors at each user I/O input for use after configuration.
+Their value is in the range 50 k Ω - 100 k Ω .